IoT platform market as seen by the analysts

 platforms!

-Top IoT platforms
+6 Best IoT platforms

-future.
+This analysis reflects what I believe to be the best IoT platforms.
+The market is likely to change a lot in the near future.
 Today, Azure and AWS are in the first and second places.

-Azure IoT platform
+1. Microsoft Azure IoT Platform

 Azure IoT also has pretty good